wovo/godafoss-c-/documentation/reference.md

 <a name="toc-anchor-4"></a>

-## 2.3 init(): initialization
+## 2.3 initialization

 Each cto provides an init() function.
-Before it is used at run-time, a cto must be initialized by calling init().
+Before any of its functions or (static) attributes are used at run-time, a cto must be initialized by calling its init().

-When a cto (or an application) directly uses cto's, it is responsible for initializing these cto's.
+When a cto (or the main) directly uses a cto, it is responsible for initializing that cto.
+When a cto (or the main) receives a cto and (only) passes it to another cto, the first cto should not init() the second cto.

 <a name="toc-anchor-5"></a>

-## 2.4 box
+## 2.4 value

-A box is a cto that you can read a value from and/or write a value to.
+A value is a cto that you can read a value from and/or write a value to.
 The type of the value is provided as value_type.

-A box is either an item or a stream.
+A value cto is either an item or a stream.

 <!-- update quote( input, "", "''box''" ) -->
 ~~~C++